benlowry/node-mongodb-wrapper/README.markdown

 	    }
 	}

 We're passing an object that contains a nested filter object which is the query criteria and is exactly as you would use directly, it also supports limit, sort and skip in the outer object.
-The query is marked as cacheaable and will store the results for 60 seconds.
+The query is marked as cacheable and will store the results for 60 seconds.

 ## Why